jmendes477/jmendes477/README.md

 ---

 ## 🌟 About Me
 I'm passionate about building scalable cloud-based solutions and modern web applications.
-With expertise in Kubernetes, cloud platforms, and scripting, I'm now expanding my skills into full-stack development, particularly focusing on React for frontend projects.
+With expertise in Kubernetes, cloud platforms, and scripting, I'm now expanding my skills into full-stack development, particularly focusing on React for frontend projects and Golang for backend.

 ---